cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 ### Getting the latest updates

-Before we start using our Raspberry Pi 4 B, we want to make sure that our system is up to date.
+Before you start using your Raspberry Pi, you want to make sure that your system is up to date.

 The easiest way to manage installing, upgrading, and removing software is using APT (Advanced Packaging Tool) from Debian.